fin-hypergrid/grouped-header-plugin/README.md

 The array is dereferenced "modulo" meaning that if there are fewer elements than there are grouping levels, the list "wraps around."
 The typical use case for this feature would be a single-element array applied to all levels.

 #### Custom properties
-Custom properties can be added for use by a `paintBackground` function.
-For example, the included `decorateBackgroundWithLinearGradient` function gets its list of gradient stops from a custom `gradientStops` property.
-For example, to fade The default list which fades the background from the background color at the bottom of the label's rectangle to white at the top:
+Custom plug-in properties as well as custom `groupConfig[i]` properties can be added for use by a `paintBackground` function.
+For example, the included `decorateBackgroundWithLinearGradient` function gets its list of gradient stops from a custom `groupConfg[i].gradientStops` property.
+For example, the default list fades the background from the background color at the bottom of the label's rectangle to white at the top:
 ```js
         gradientStops: function(gc, config) {
             return [